skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * However, this letter is not visible on Disc 4 because Mosh is then found in Mognet Central telling you how many letters you delivered; his dialogue doesn't let you view any letters he may have received in the past.
 This letter also does not count in the total quoted by Mosh because only letters delivered by Zidane are taken into account.
 > * If you don't care about missing a letter which won't be viewable on Disc 4, then you can just move on.
 However, if you care about getting truly every single Mognet letter, then you'll need to get this one as well.
 You have some choices:
 > * You'll eventually have to complete the Jump Rope mini-game anyway and jump 1,000 times in order to obtain the King of Jump Rope key item.
 You can do so on the first try to have a clean record with 1,000 as the first and only entry.
 The entries are only visible after 3 attempts, but it's possible to show that you got 1,000 on the first try by just playing 2 more games.
 In this case, getting the letter with anything less than 1,000 jumps would mess up your ranking, so you'd need to jump 1,000 times now on Disc 1.
-> * On the other hand, you can also go for a ranking screen with 3 1,000's, in which case getter the letter in any form would be fine since the lower score would be removed from the ranking screen anyway.
+> * On the other hand, you can also go for a ranking screen with 3 1,000's, in which case getting the letter in any form would be fine since the lower score would be removed from the ranking screen anyway.
 However, the lowest score will remain quoted in the letter and would be visible on Disc 4 if you could somehow access Mosh's Mognet menu.
 > * Jumping the requisite minimum of 50 times takes an extra 90 seconds from loading your save and saving again once finished.
 For 1,000 jumps, this comes to exactly 8 minutes.
 >
 > **Time**: +8:00